Satharus/satharus.me/_posts/2023-04-07-8bit_computer_part2.md

 {: style="text-align:center"}
 ![PC](/assets/images/8bit-computer-part2/pc.gif)

 The program counter was connected exactly like Ben's.
 No changes were made at all.
 However, something important that I have to note is that the first time I attempted this project, I left the clear pin for the 74LS161 chip floating which made it [behave very strangely](https://twitter.com/aelmayyah/status/1355469712059195393) and would often reset itself randomly.
-This made sense because
+This made sense because:

 Floating input is the root of all evil.
 {:.error}